 DDIS undertakes to ensure services are regularly patched and free from known vulnerabilities.

-Support for all services is provided by the Web Team via email@example.com.
+Support for all services is provided via email@example.com.

 - StaffPages provides in-line help via the admin interface.
 There is also a downloadable user guide in the Digital Resources Hub.

 - OpenText users are required to undertake training sessions on both the system and ‘Writing for the Web’.
-Upcoming courses are listed on, and booked via, the Digital Resources Hub.
-Bespoke training may also be available on request.
+To book on an upcoming course, please contact firstname.lastname@example.org.
 Documentation for OpenText is made available during the training.

 - Information on using the Virtual Host service is available via the Toolkit.